Acne vulgaris (or simply acne)

 The infectious diseases (ID) UHCW looks after adult patients (over 16) with all types of infection or suspected infection.
 We are a regional centre for infectious diseases and tropical medicine.

-Inflammatory bowel disease (IBD) is a term mainly used to describe two conditions, ulcerative colitis and Crohn's disease.
+Inflammatory bowel disease (IBD) is a term mainly used to describe Ulcerative Colitis (UC) and Crohn's Disease (CD)

 Irritable bowel syndrome (IBS) is a common, long-term condition of the digestive system.